uzairname/leaderboards/src/dev.md

 ### Discord Application

 For each environment, create a Discord app.
+In the dev portal, set the "interactions endpoint url", "linked roles verification url", and an oauth redirect to something like "https://\<subdomain>.workers.dev/discord/<endpoint>"

 ### Neon Database